The Mission of the Payroll Department is to pay all STSS employees and Independent contractors in an accurate and timely manner.

 Why am I missing hours on my paycheck?

-DO NOT REPORT TO WORK without be confirmed by your STSS scheduler & YOU MUST SIGN IN or CLOCK IN in order to be paid for your work.
+DO NOT REPORT TO WORK without being confirmed by your STSS scheduler & YOU MUST SIGN IN or CLOCK IN in order to be paid for your work.

 There are two types of payroll deductions: voluntary and involuntary.
 The Payroll Department is takes pride in making sure that your deductions are accurate and are sent to the correct organizations.